 Finding Your Public IP Address

 You can also access your router’s administration page to find this information.
 This page displays your public IP address and other information about your Internet connection.
-Different routers have different administration page layouts and different default local IP addresses – consult your router’s manual if you need more information.
+Different routers have different administration page layouts and different default local IP addresses.
+Consult your router’s manual or the manufacturer’s website if you need more information.
+And if you need it, we also have a good guide on finding your router’s IP address.

-Unlike street addresses, IP addresses aren’t necessarily fixed.
-Your Internet service provider may regularly assign you a new IP address, just as your router may occasionally assign your devices new IP addresses.
+You should also know that unlike street addresses, IP addresses aren’t necessarily fixed.
+Unless you’ve purchased a static address from them, your ISP may occasionally assign you a new public IP address.
+And, unless you’ve configured static IP address assignments for your local devices, your router may occasionally assign your devices new IP addresses.